Matthew-Hsu/PiPass/README.md

 <strong><a href="#table-of-contents">[Back to Top]</a></strong>

 ## What's New in Version 1.52
-<b>Note: </b>Those who are using 'PiPass Update' on versions below PiPass 1.52, please go to 'PiPass Settings' and verify 'Hostapd Security'.
+<b>NOTE: </b>Those who are using 'PiPass Update' on versions below PiPass 1.52, please go to 'PiPass Settings' and verify 'Hostapd Security'.
 PiPass 1.52 can now enable / disable hostapd security and it will assume no security if this setting is not updated after updating PiPass to PiPass 1.52.
 Once this setting has been updated, PiPass will automatically remember this setting for future versions.

 PiPass 1.52 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
 The biggest feature addition is the logging system that provides extra information regarding status and it also aids in troubleshooting.
 The changelog for this version of PiPass is as follows: